 Main Things to See and Do in Iceland

-Now, the real answer to "What should I see in Iceland?" is everything, but that's not really a reasonable option for most people during a first-time visit.
-You likely won't experience every single thing that Iceland has to offer in one visit, even with tours of the Ring Road that include the Snaefellsnes peninsula and the Westfjords!
+The honest answer to “What should I see in Iceland?” is everything, but that isn’t realistic on a first visit.
+You won’t experience everything Iceland has to offer in one trip, even with tours of the Ring Road that include the Snaefellsnes peninsula and the Westfjords.

-For a first-time visit to Iceland, it's a good idea to get to know the main sights along the Golden Circle route and the South Coast.
-If you have an extra day or two, then you can include tours of the Snaefellsnes peninsula.
-If you have more than a week, you can easily see the main sights along the Ring Road.
+For a first visit, get to know the main sights along the Golden Circle route and the South Coast.
+With an extra day or two, add tours of the Snaefellsnes peninsula.
+With more than a week, you can see the main sights along the Ring Road.

-You'll want to enjoy what Reykjavik has to offer, but take time to enjoy nature.
-Go on hiking tours, explore glaciers, and don't forget to experience the famous Icelandic bathing culture!
+You’ll want to enjoy what Reykjavik has to offer, but take time for nature too.
+Go on hiking tours, explore glaciers, and don’t forget to experience Iceland’s bathing culture.

 - See also: How Many Days to Spend in Iceland